TommyX12/csc404-maestro/README.md

 ![ScreenShot](https://vignette.wikia.nocookie.net/touhou/images/6/68/Th08screenLayout.jpg/revision/latest?cb=20051028013614)

 - We have colors everywhere.
 We should try to have most of the brighter colors in the background, with a darker foreground so the bright projectiles are easily seen.
+- Differentiate interactables with non-interactables visually.
+Make the interactables stand out.
+Make bullets brighter so they're more visible.
+- The targetting lock-on circle isn't needed.
+The red circle may or may not be necessary.
+Possibly shrink or remove it.
+- Have a leveling system or special weapons so the player feels dominant.
+- Consider optional objectives.